kriszyp/promised-io/README.md

 The first() function can be passed an array of promises, or multiple promises as individual arguments, and first() will return a new promise that represents the completed value when the first promise is fulfilled.
-This allows you to run multiple asynchronous actions get the first result.
+This allows you to run multiple asynchronous actions and get the first result.
 For example:

 	response = first(requestToMainSite, requestToMirrorSite1, requestToMirrorSite2);
 	response.then(function(response){